 The Java Development Kit (JDK) is the software bundle required to be able to code in Java.
 JDK supplies a list of classes, referred to as the Java application programming interface (API).
 Oracle strongly recommends using the term JDK to refer to the Java SE (Standard Edition) Development Kit.

 Unlike with JRE (see earlier), JDK, which will include the same version of JRE, the latest version is recommended for up to date development.
-Apart from this, most of the architectural variations, patch updates and version notes mentioned for JRE applies to the JDK.
+Apart from this, most of the architectural variations, patch updates and version notes mentioned for JRE apply to the JDK.

 New JDK license agreement